vmware/distributed-apps-platform/Contributing.md

 Pull Requests
 -------------
-If you're able to fix a bug yourself, you can `fork the repository <https://help.github.com/articles/fork-a-repo/>`_ and submit a `Pull Request <https://help.github.com/articles/using-pull-requests/>`_ with the fix.
+If you're able to fix a bug yourself, you can [fork the repository](https://help.github.com/articles/fork-a-repo/) and submit a [Pull Request](https://help.github.com/articles/using-pull-requests/) with the fix.
 Please include tests demonstrating the issue and fix.
-To ensure the changes are not breaking existing tests, makes sure to run existing tests by running this `script <https://github.com/vmware/distributed-apps-platform/blob/master/LYDIAN/run_tests.sh>`_.
+To ensure the changes are not breaking existing tests, makes sure to run existing tests by running this [script](https://github.com/vmware/distributed-apps-platform/blob/master/LYDIAN/run_tests.sh).

 Contribution License Agreement
 ------------------------------